dlaroe/qmk_firmware/keyboards/preonic/keymaps/dale/readme.md

-# Dale's Preonic layout - largely based on his Planck.
+# Dale's Preonic layout

+Really just a Planck layout for the Preonic.

-# The hardware number row is mostly to avoid inherent context switching delay while he is receiving auditory input.
+The hardware number row is mostly to avoid context switching delay inherent in receiving auditory input while trying to type.